IgorBuchelnikov/ObservableComputations/README.md

 	}
 }
 ```
-As you can see Filtering method is analog of Where method from LINQ.
-ObservavleCalculations labrary contains analogs of LINQ methods.
+As you can see Filtering extension method is analog of Where method from LINQ.
+Filtering extension method returns instance of Filtering class.
+Filtering class is derived from ObservableCollection.

+ObservavleCalculations library contains analogs of the all LINQ methods.
+You can combine calls of ObservavleCalculations extention methods including chaining and nesting, as you you do for LINQ methods.